sdotlock/EU261-Compensation-from-Qatar/README.md

 I did not get a response to my follow up email.
 At exactly two months I complained to the national authorities.
 In my case, I was departing from Amsterdam - so I complained to the Dutch authorities.

-==I'm a big believer in that everyone who waits for two months for the airline to reply, should absolutely complain to the authorities.
-It might end up being no help to you immediately, but it could help other travellers in the future.==
+I'm a big believer in that everyone who waits for two months for the airline to reply, should absolutely complain to the authorities.
+It might end up being no help to you immediately, but it could help other travellers in the future.

 [Here is a PDF of all the EU national authorities.](https://transport.ec.europa.eu/document/download/d7b5dd33-4083-4faa-8132-b6dc8b3a1c07_en?filename=2004_261_national_enforcement_bodies-2024-01-30.pdf)